ocaml/dune/doc/tests.rst

      4

 The above example uses the here doc syntax to pipe the subsequent lines to ``cat``.
-This is convenient for creating small fixtures.
+This is convenient for creating small test artifacts.

 Directory Tests
 ---------------

-In the above example we used ``cat`` to create the fixture, but what if there are too many fixtures to comfortably fit in test file?
-Or some of the fixtures are binary?
-It's possible to include the fixtures as normal files or directories provided the test is defined as a directory.
+In the above example we used ``cat`` to create the test artifact, but what if there are too many artifacts to comfortably fit in test file?
+Or some of the artifacts are binary?
+It's possible to include the artifacts as normal files or directories provided the test is defined as a directory.
 The name of the test directory must end with ``.t`` and must include a ``run.t`` as the test script.
 Everything else in that directory is treated as raw data for the test.
 It's not possible to define rules using ``dune`` files in such a directory.

 We convert the ``wc`` test above into a directory test ``wc.t``: